sdat2/seager19/README.md

 - There is a west-east warm-to-cold contrast in the Pacific.

-- State of the art GCMs predict weakening contrast with GHG conc.
+- State-of-the-art GCMs predict weakening contrast with GHG concentration.

-- In observations it has increased.
+- In observations, it has increased.

 - Their simple linear equatorial coupled model agrees with observations when forced with ECMWF reanalysis product.

-- When forced with CMIP5 ensemble relative humidity and wind speed their model can reproduce the bias, highlighting these fields as the mechanism through which it is created.
+- When forced with CMIP5 ensemble relative humidity and windspeed their model can reproduce the bias, highlighting these fields as the mechanism through which it is created.

 ### Citation